-In case that the mail server that he addresses identifies his E-mail message as “spam mail” and decides to report this information to great black lists provides, the information that will report, include information about the fake identity of the hostile element.
+In case that the mail server that he addresses identifies his E-mail message as “spam mail”, and decides to report this information to black lists provides, the information that is reported will include information about the fake identity of the hostile element.

 In other words, the element that will absorb the damage is the legitimate organization which his name used by the hostile element.
 In our specific scenario, the domain name o365pilot.com will be reported as an organization that sends spam mail.